-Saunders Museum houses a fascinating collection from Berryville’s own Colonel C. Burton “Buck” Saunders.
-He donated the very building that originally was his home in the early 1900s to the town of Berryville to serve as Berryville’s City Hall, and willed land and money to build a museum building to display the vast collections he amassed during his lifetime.
+Saunders Museum houses a fascinating collection from Berryville’s native son Colonel C. Burton “Buck” Saunders, who donated the very building that originally was his home in the early 1900s to the town of Berryville to serve as Berryville’s City Hall, and willed land and money to build a museum building to display the vast collections he amassed during his lifetime.

-Today this impressive museum features some big displays of the world’s most valuable guns used by famous gunslingers, as well as items memorializing America’s rich, rugged past.
+Today this impressive little museum features some big displays of the world’s most valuable guns used by famous gunslingers, as well as items memorializing America’s rich, rugged past.
 Experts note that the Saunders Museum is one of the largest collection of rare guns in America.

 Where did the guns come from?
-Many were obtained by Col. Saunders through his world travels to visit kinds and sultans who were impressed with his marksmanship.
+The guns were donated to the city by Col. Saunders through his world travels to visit kinds and sultans who were impressed with his marksmanship.

 Col. Saunders acquired pistols belonging to Jesse James, Annie Oakley, Billy The Kid and Sam Houston during his lifetime, and these are only a few of the famous — or infamous — gun owners he sought guns from to add to his vast collection.